-8. General Plan designation:

-NA (no development of a new project site or location and no land use changes are envisioned within the proposed expansion of the district boundary).
+8. General Plan designation: NA (no development of a new project site or location and no land use district boundary).

-9. Zoning:

-NA (no zone change is required or envisioned for the expansion of a district boundary).
+9. Zoning: NA (no zone change is required or envisioned for the expansion of a

 10. Description of project:

 The Pioneers Memorial Health Care District (PMHD) has filed a request to expand their service district boundary to encompass the entire county or a substantial portion of Imperial County.
 The Imperial LAFCO is conducting an evaluation including a Fiscal Impact Analysis (FIA) to determine to what extent the boundary can be expanded.